Benefits

 📌 Use the contact cards below to reach your designated HR Benefits representative for retirement planning support.

-CalPERS Compensation Limits for 2025
+CalPERS Compensation Limits for 2026

 Employees who became CalPERS members on or after January 1, 2013, are subject to annual compensation limits when calculating retirement benefits.
+Compensation limit for PEPRA members for the 2026 calendar year:

 These limits apply to members in the 2% at 62 and 2.5% at 57 retirement formulas.